jobe0900/exjobb/graph/README.md

 ### Graph
 A Graph consists of a `Topology` and `Costs` (TODO) and `Restrictions` (TODO).
 The Graph is directed, so when one adds a topology it creates a directed Boost graph as the representation.
 The Graph maps "Graph Edges" and "Graph Vertices" to id's to the Edge class and the Vertex class, so one can have a look up to find all relevant information in the original Edges and Vertices in the Topology.

+To enable both ordinary graphs and line graphs to use the same graph class, both types uses the same classes for graph, topology and vertices and edges.
+All differing data is found in `EdgeData` and `VertexData`.
+Those classes are abstract, and the actual specialization is found in the sub-classes `TopoEdgeData`, `LineGraphEdgeData` and `TopoVertexData` and `LineGraphVertexData`.